top of page

 LEADERSHIP SCHOLARSHIP AWARD

-This award is presented at the Military Adventure Camp.
+This award is presented at a XMC Military Camp

 This award is presented at graduation of the cadet basic training graduation.

-We are sponsoring 10 marines to attend the ASIST (applied suicide intervention skills training) workshop.
+We are sponsoring 16 soldiers to attend the ASIST (applied suicide intervention skills training) workshop.

 Trevor Augustus